 The third effort was titled with the "At War with Satan" name and it was issued as of 1983 representing the band's peak of their carrier, creativity and inspiration.

-A videoclip was, also made for the "Nightmare" song, being their one and only official video, aslo the band published a VHS tape with one of their live appearance named "The 7th Date of Hell - Live", captured at Hammersmith Odeon back in 1984.
+Also, the band published a VHS tape with one of their live appearance named "The 7th Date of Hell - Live", captured at Hammersmith Odeon back in 1984.

 At some point, Cronos got annoyed that bands dressed only in jeans and t-shits, somehow were responsible for shrinking their audience and was calling them in a direct live confrontation, stating that then peolpe will understand why VENOM is way greater and stronger.

-MERCYFUL FATE is a traditional heavy metal band who is, as well, credited as being part of the first black metal wave with their dark, satanic lyrics and fronted by one of the greatest artists heavy metal had spawn, KING DIAMOND!
+MERCYFUL FATE is a Danish traditional heavy metal band who is, as well, credited as being part of the first black metal wave with their dark, satanic lyrics and fronted by one of the greatest artists heavy metal had spawn, KING DIAMOND!

 The aforementioned climax can be saw and heard on their two, brilliant official videos : "A Corpse without A Soul" taken from the "Mercyful Fate" EP and "Evil" from their first album "Melissa".

+MERCYFUL FATE provided two albums and one EP before their first split-up.
 "Mercyful Fate" EP was published in 1982"; "Melissa" as of 1983 and "Don't Break the Oath" is dated back in 1984.

 BATHORY from Sweden!